 Position: Assistant Coach, Passing Game Coordinator, Tight Ends

-The 2021 season was Richardson’s sixth on Clemson’s staff after having served in numerous capacities, including tenures as Senior Offensive Assistant and Director of Player Development and Freshman Transition.
+• Served in numerous capacities at Clemson prior to assuming his current position, including tenures as Senior Offensive Assistant and Director of Player Development and Freshman Transition.

-Richardson has been a key off-field contributor to Clemson’s offensive success since his arrival in 2016.
-Clemson’s balanced attack has resulted in the Tigers being one of only three teams in the country with at least 16,000 cumulative rushing yards and at least 23,000 total passing yards across those six seasons.
+• Was a key off-field contributor to Clemson’s offensive success in support staff roles from 2016-21.
+Clemson’s balanced attack resulted in the Tigers being one of only three teams in the country with at least 16,000 cumulative rushing yards and at least 23,000 total passing yards across those six seasons.

 • During his six years on the support staff, helped serve as an additional resource to Quarterbacks Coach Brandon Streeter as Clemson’s quarterback corps produced Heisman Trophy finalists Deshaun Watson and Trevor Lawrence.